mzazon/awesome-cloud-projects/aws/event-replay-system/event-replay-system.md

 ## Discussion

 EventBridge Archive provides a powerful mechanism for event replay that addresses critical operational needs in event-driven architectures.
 The archive feature automatically captures events based on configurable patterns, enabling selective storage and replay of specific event types.
-This solution demonstrates how to implement comprehensive event replay capabilities that support both operational recovery and development testing scenarios.
+This solution demonstrates how to implement comprehensive event replay capabilities that support both operational recovery and development testing scenarios while following AWS Well-Architected Framework principles.

 The architecture shown here implements several key patterns for event replay.
 First, selective archiving using event patterns ensures that only relevant events are stored, reducing storage costs and improving replay performance.
 Second, the replay mechanism supports both full and filtered replay operations, allowing teams to replay specific event types or time windows.
 Finally, the integration with Lambda functions demonstrates how replayed events can be distinguished from original events using the `replay-name` metadata field.

 Event replay serves multiple business purposes beyond disaster recovery.
 Development teams can use archived events to test new features against production data patterns, validate system behavior changes, and reproduce complex scenarios for debugging.
 Compliance teams can replay events to demonstrate system behavior during audits or regulatory reviews.
 Operations teams can use selective replay to recover from partial system failures without affecting the entire system.

 The solution implements several best practices for event replay systems.
 Event pattern filtering at the archive level ensures efficient storage utilization, while replay filtering enables precise control over which events are replayed.
 The monitoring and alerting capabilities provide visibility into replay operations, helping teams track progress and identify issues.
 The automation script demonstrates how replay operations can be standardized and integrated into operational runbooks.
+For comprehensive guidance on EventBridge Archive configuration and best practices, see the [EventBridge Archive documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-archive.html).

 > **Tip**: EventBridge Archive has a reconciliation period of up to 24 hours for EventCount and SizeBytes metrics.
 For operational monitoring, rely on CloudWatch Logs from your Lambda functions for real-time replay tracking.